adswerve/google_analytics_flattener_ga4/README.md

     * Logs Configuration Writer
     * Cloud Functions Developer
     * Pub/Sub Admin
-    * Cloud Scheduler Admin (if you need to flatten intraday tables)

 5. As the installing user for **[PROJECT_ID]**, create a bucket or use an existing bucket for staging code, for example:
    **[PROJECT_NUMBER]**-function-code-staging.
 Referred to as **[BUCKET_NAME]**.